 The best known naturally-occurring tachykinin in humans is substance P — which is intimately involved in the stress response.
 It’s used to amplify most cellular processes in the body.
 Its release leads to inflammation, vasodilation, pain stimulation and inhibition, changes in mood, cellular growth and repair, and the vomiting reflex.

-Many of the effects of kambo frog medicine is thought to be through similar mechanisms as substance P (NK1, NK2 and NK3 receptor activation).
+Many of the effects of kambo frog medicine are thought to be through similar mechanisms as substance P (NK1, NK2, and NK3 receptor activation).

 There are 16 primary peptides in kambo venom currently being explored in the medical research community :